-EU-23 Choice on transitional arrangements for the definition of the capital measure Transitional
+22 End of quarter leverage ratio 6.15% Choice on transitional arrangements for the definition of the capital measure EU-23 Choice on transitional arrangements for the definition of the capital measure Transitional

-EU-24 Amount of derecognised fiduciary items in accordance with Article 429(11) of Regulation (EU) NO. 575/2013
+Choice on transitional arrangements for the definition of the capital measure Tansitona EU-24 Amount of derecognised fiduciary items in accordance with Article 429(11) of Regulation (EU) NO. 575/2013 0

-LRSpl In millions of EUR Amount at Disclosure Date
+LRSpl (in MEUR) Amount at Disclosure Date

-Split-up of on ba lance sheet exposure (excluding derivatives and SFTs) CDR leverage ratio exposures
+Split-up of on balance sheet exposure (excluding derivatives and SFTs) CDR leverage ratio exposures

-EU-1 Total on-balance sheet exposures (excluding derivatives and SFTs), of which: 1 986
+EU-1 Total on-balance sheet exposures (excluding derivatives and SFTs), of which: 2 649.9

 EU-2 Trading book exposures 0

 EU-3 Banking book exposures, of which: 0

 EU-4 Covered bonds 0

-EU-5 Exposures treated as sovereigns 494
+EU-5 Exposures treated as sovereigns 689.8

 EU-6 Exposures to regional governments, MDB, international organisations and PSE NOT treated as sovereigns 0

-EU-7 Institutions 64
+EU-7 Institutions 147.1

 EU-8 Secured by mortgages of immovable properties 0

-EU-9 Retail exposures 1 345
+EU-9 Retail exposures 1 689.8

-EU-10 Corporate 1
+EU-10 Corporate 3.3

-EU-11 Exposures in default 78
+EU-11 Exposures in default 104.2

-EU-12 Other exposures (eg equity, securititsations, and other non-credit obligation assets) 4
+EU-12 Other exposures (e.g. equity, securitisations, and other non-credit obligation assets) 15.7